oneHalo/Movie-Recomendation-System/API/README.md

 - to run the api, first run 'npm install' and then run 'npm run devStart' to start the api on port 8000

-Mostly everything for the app is implemented, but again I got pulled in two directions at the last second as I had to write the front end too for a sick group member.
+Mostly everything for the app is implemented, but again I got pulled in two directions at the last second as I had to write the front end at the last minute
 -James Platt